 - Symbols: you will find symbols such as £ and accented letters under "Insert/Symbol" in Word.

 - General: if in doubt, check the Australian Government Publishing Service's latest Style Manual, which we sometimes follow.

 Please provide a brief acknowledgement of those who have helped you, for example with typing, research or providing photographs.
 Fulsome praise or thanking your family is generally unnecessary.

 Provide a concise biography that is relevant to Australiana readers, a contact email address so readers can get in touch (they do) and a portrait photograph.
 Your biography may be edited.

 - Good images are critical, should complement the text and usually be referenced in the text.
 We print in colour; if the story relies on black and white images, we will try to add good colour images to make it more interesting visually.

 - We prefer digital images taken directly of the original, shot in good light with a clean background.
 Images that are too small, of poor quality or with strong contrasts are generally unsuitable.
 Camera photographs are generally preferable to phone snaps.That said, our designer can enhance images by digital manipulation in Photoshop.

-- Digital images should be supplied by email, on disc or through download service (eg Hightail, Sendspace, Digital Pigeon, Dropbox).
-Jpegs are generally easier to send than tiffs, as they are smaller files.
+- Digital images should be supplied by email, on disc or memory stick, or through download services (eg Hightail, Sendspace, Digital Pigeon, Dropbox).
+Jpegs are easier to send than tiffs, as they are smaller files.
 We print images at 300 dpi.

 - Show the correct orientation of the image if "top" is not clear.

-- Contributors are responsible for obtaining photographs, for permission to reproduce them, and for reproduction fees.
-The editor can often help to get good images, or extra images.
+- Contributors are responsible for obtaining photographs, for permission to reproduce them and for reproduction fees.
+The editor can often help to get images, or extra images.
 The vast majority of private collectors, dealers, auction houses and institutions are helpful and generous in supporting scholarship and supplying images free to Australiana, but a very few are not; check with the editor.